10 Alternative Financing Solutions Instead of a Business Loan

 • Fast approval: You can get the business financing you need in as little as 24 hours.

-• Flexible repayment terms: What you repay is a percentage of the daily sales you take on cards.
+• Flexible repayment terms: What you repay is a percentage of the daily sales you make on payment cards.
 So, if business is slow, you pay less.

 Negatives